-If you operate a small eCommerce business, you likely can't handle many orders at a time.
+If you operate a small eCommerce business, you likely can't handle many orders at a time due to order processing work.
 That's where an eCommerce fulfillment company comes in.
 These 3PL companies can move far more product more efficiently and usually have multiple facilities that make it easier to sell to distant regions.

 There is no best fulfillment company, since different industries have different needs.
 Pick a fulfillment company that aligns well with your eCommerce business plan and can ensure customer satisfaction.